embedded-by-n/Pear-Pie/README.md

 # Pear-Pie

 # WHAT is it:
-The Pear Pie is a reimagining of the smart home system that demonstrates the untapped innovation potential of designing with affordance of marginalised community members, in this case neurodivergent people, as priority.
+The Pear Pie is a reimagining what a smart home system can be.
+It is an affordable, high-privacy, ultra-low power and scalable solution that aims to find a practical, grass roots way to assist with existing and future challenges in technocratic that demonstrates the untapped innovation potential of designing with affordance of marginalised community members, in this case neurodivergent people, as priority.

-The Pear Pie is an affordable, high-privacy, ultra-low power, scalable solution that utulises the Cybernetic Wheel principles of SARS (Safe, Affordable, Responsible, Sustainable) (Okai-Ugbaje, S. (forthcoming)) and the PADE methodology (Duval et al, 2022) by including the intended user throughout the design process.
+The Pear Pie is an  that utulises the Cybernetic Wheel principles of SARS (Safe, Affordable, Responsible, Sustainable) (Okai-Ugbaje, S. (forthcoming)) and the PADE methodology (Duval et al, 2022) by including the intended user throughout the design process.

 # WHO is it for:
 The Pear Pie has been designed for neurodivergent community members as priority users.